 Everyone knows that raw honey is sweet, which gives it its appeal, along with its health benefits.
 As a natural sweetener, there isn’t anything more healthy on the planet that tastes so good.
 How does it compare to a sweetener like agave, though?

-Those of you unfamiliar with agave should know it’s also a natural sweetener, though a little different from honey in taste and appearance.
+Those of you unfamiliar with agave should know it’s also a natural sweetener, though a little different from regular honey in taste and appearance.

-What is Agave Exactly?
+What is Blue Agave?

 Agave is considered more like a nectar or syrup since it comes from blue agave plants found in Mexico.
 Yes, Mexico is the only place where agave is found, making it a more valuable sweetener to use on food and in drinks.

-When this syrup is extracted from the plants, it’s processed much like honey is to sell in stores.
+When the syrup is extracted from the plants, it’s processed much like honey is to sell in stores.
 The heating process thickens the product, just like honey, and ultimately what’s sold in most marketplaces.

 How Much Sugar is in Agave?

 Part of the appeal with blue agave is it has a lower glycemic index compared to organic honeys.
 Many diabetics turn to agave for this reason.
 Overall, it has fairly high fructose content, something that requires careful balance if you’re watching your sugar intake.